English

 Several components contribute to Non-Operating Income, including:

 • Other Income: This can include miscellaneous income sources like royalties, licensing fees or insurance settlements.
+As businesses innovate, they may find new avenues for generating this category of income, such as through technology licensing.

 Types of Non-Operating Income